Celeste-Nicholas/Celeste_Nicholas/Publications & Presentations.md

 **Nicholas, C.** & Peterson, J. (2015).
 Biomimicry: The "natural" intersection of biology and
 	engineering. *Science Scope*, 38 (7), 18-24.

+## PUBLISHED PROCEEDINGS

+Danish, J., Stiso, C., Nicholas, C., Hmelo-Silver, C. E., Rogers, M. P., & Francis, D. C. (2020). *What, how, and why do elementary teachers think about using representations in their science teaching?.* In Gresalfi, M. and Horn, I. S. (Eds.), The Interdisciplinarity of the Learning Sciences, 14th International Conference of the Learning Sciences (ICLS) 2020, 4 (1934-1941).
+Nashville, Tennessee: International Society of the Learning Sciences.

 ## NON-REFERREED PUBLICATIONS

 **Nicholas, C.** (2015).
 Envisioning NGSS.
 Science Teachers of Missouri: Missouri Science News